DeveloperAvik/HTMLiHunter/README.md

 1. Ensure Python 3.7+ is installed.
 2. Install dependencies with:

-   pip install requests beautifulsoup4 selenium colorama lxml
+   pip install -r requirements.txt --break-system-packages (If you using Debian)

 3. Download ChromeDriver from: https://chromedriver.chromium.org/